 At the end of the Accusation, the Board will specifically request that the nurse’s license be revoked.
 Reading the Accusation, and request for revocation, for the first time, can be extremely overwhelming, as many nurses feel a major sense of responsibility to care for their patients and provide financial support to their families.
-The idea of losing your Nursing License can be a daunting experience and down right scary – but you need to be extremely proactive in order to potentially prevent your license from being revoked.
+The idea of losing your Nursing License can be a daunting experience and downright scary – but you need to be extremely proactive in order to potentially prevent your license from being revoked.

 Below, please find a list of initial steps our office takes after our Nursing clients receive an Accusation:

 Review the Accusation, and determine if any Affirmative Defenses need to be raised.
 According to the California Government Code Section 11506, if a nurse fails to raise an affirmative defense at the initiation of their matter, they may waive their right to waive the defense in the future.

 Review the Supplemental documents included within the Accusation packet.
 In addition to the Accusation, the nurse should also receive a request for discovery, a notice of defense, and a document entitled Statement to Respondent.
 The Statement to Respondent informs the nurse who the Board’s Attorney (the Deputy Attorney General) is, and informs the nurse which Board Analyst is assigned to their case.

 File the Notice of Defense.
 This step is significantly the most important step to initiating a defense against a Nursing Board Accusation.
 Although presumably a simple step, if a nurse fails to file their Notice of Defense timely and accurately, they can be restricted from litigating their matter and their license could be revoked by a default decision.

 When our office files Notices of Defenses for our clients, we do much more than complete the form enclosed with the Nursing Board Accusation.
-We raise all affirmative defenses, we request a copy of the Discovery from the Board, and we request that the matter be set in a jurisdiction most cost effective for our clients.
+We raise all affirmative defenses, we request a copy of the Discovery from the Board, and we request that the matter be set in a jurisdiction most cost-effective for our clients.

-- After the Notice of Defense has been filed our office starts a two-prong approach to litigating the matter and defending our clients.
+After the Notice of Defense has been filed our office starts a two-prong approach to litigating the matter and defending our clients.
 We prepare for hearing before the Office of Administrative Hearings, while at the same time prepare a persuasive mitigation packet in hopes of resolving the matter.
 As the matter is just in the beginning phase, it is important to prepare for both paths to optimize the licensee’s ability to maintain their license and continue to work in their chosen profession.